Renal lithiasis or kidney stones

 SPECIALIST.
 UROLOGY DEPARTMENT

-Renal lithiasis is a chronic disease characterized by the formation of stones in the urinary system, whose treatment is not based solely on medical or surgical measures.
+Renal lithiasis is a chronic disease characterised by the formation of stones in the urinary tract, the treatment of which is not based solely on medical or surgical measures.

-Most patients have some disorder in the absorption, metabolism or excretion of the components of the stones, of the substances inhibiting their formation or of the pH of the urine.
+Most patients have some disorder in the absorption, metabolism or excretion of stone components, stone inhibitors or urine pH.

-Recent studies indicate that 60% of patients who have had a stone will have another one within 10 years, 35% within 5 years and 15% within 1 year of the first episode.
+Recent studies indicate that 60% of patients who have had a stone will have another stone within 10 years, 35% within 5 years and 15% within 1 year of the first episode.

 In the Urology Department we have the latest technology for immediate diagnosis and all the minimally invasive treatment options currently available to eliminate kidney stones.

-The clinical presentation of renal lithiasis varies depending on the size, location and composition of the stones in the urinary system.
-Some may be less symptomatic.
+The clinical presentation of kidney stones varies depending on the size, location and composition of the stones.

-- Nephritic colic: very intense pain, produced by the obstruction of the exit of urine of the kidney, appears in the lumbar zone and radiates towards the previous abdomen and the genitals.
-It is an intermittent, unsettling pain associated with nausea, vomiting, and sweating.
-It can even give fever.
+Very intense pain caused by the obstruction of urine outflow from the kidney, which appears in the lumbar area and radiates towards the abdomen and genitals.
+It is an intermittent, unsettling pain, with nausea, vomiting and sweating.
+Fever may occur.

-- Hematuria: is the appearance of blood in the urine.
-It can be visible to the naked eye or not.
-It is produced by the lesions produced by the stone in its passage through the urinary tract.
+This is the appearance of blood in the urine.
+It may or may not be visible to the naked eye.
+It is caused by the lesions produced by the stone as it passes through the urinary tract.

-- Urinary infections: kidney stones can be the cause or consequence of frequent urinary infections.
+Kidney stones can be a cause or a consequence of frequent urine infections.

 Do you have any of these symptoms?